My new book about pregnancy and newborn care is finally here!

-I will also cover topics such as delayed cord clamping, lab tests to asks for during pregnancy, how to choose non-toxic baby products, which formula ingredients are most important for supporting brain health, and how to help your baby develop a healthy microbiome (which is critical for building a healthy brain and immune system).
-I’m so excited to share this all with you soon!
-In the meantime, here’s the summary of supplement recommendations.
-Remember to check with your doctor before adding any new supplements.
+It also covers many other important topics, such as delayed cord clamping, lab tests to asks for during pregnancy, how to choose non-toxic baby products, which formula ingredients are most important for supporting brain health, and how to help your baby develop a healthy microbiome (which is critical for building a healthy brain and immune system).
+I’m so excited to share this all with you!

 Key Pregnancy Supplements